Herb Davis (American football)

 Herbert Allan Davis (November 12, 1899 – January 9, 1997) was an American football player.

-Early years
+Early life

 Davis was born in Piqua, Ohio, in 1899.
 He attended Middletown High School in Ohio.

 St. Xavier

 Davis declined a contract to play professional baseball for the Detroit Tigers and instead enrolled at St. Xavier College (later renamed Xavier University) of Cincinnati.
 He played college football as a halfback for St. Xavier from 1920 to 1923.
 By 1921, he had become known as "the wonder boy" of the Xavier football team.
 The Centre College athletic director called Davis the best all-around halfback that he and Centre's coach had seen.
 The Cincinnati Post in 1922 selected Davis as the best of Cincinnati's athletes.
 As a senior in 1922, he scored 41 of St. Xavier's 87 points.

 While at St. Xavier, Davis also played baseball and basketball and was captain of the baseball and basketball teams.